sanhaus/control-panel.en/help/instances-settings/using/ip-whitelisting-instance-access.md

 ---
 title: IP whitelisting
-description: Learn more about IP whitelisting in Control Panel for instance access
+description: Learn more about IP whitelisting in the Control Panel for instance access
 ---

 # IP whitelisting {#ip-whitelisting}